Harald-U/docker-101/workshop/lab4.md

     docker exec -it mysql mysql -p
     ```

-    **Note:** Type `mysql` twice in the command!
-The first one is the name of the container, the second the name of the MySQL CLI.
+    **Note:** `docker exec` runs a command in a already running container.
+You need to type `mysql` twice!
+The first one is the name of the container to run the command in, the second is the name of the command, the MySQL CLI.
+The `-p` belongs to the MySQL CLI and prompts for the password.

 2. When the password prompt comes up, type in **secret**.
 In the MySQL shell, list the databases and verify you see the todos database.